Skip to main content

 Email Provider

 Domain verification registers your domain with each email provider you have configured.
-To verify a domain, you must have at least one provider API key (SendGrid or Resend) connected in Settings → Email Providers.
+To verify a domain, you must have at least one provider API key connected in API Keys.

 One Domain Per Account